Interlisp/medley/README.md

 # Medley
 This repo is for the Lisp environment of [Medley Interlisp](https://Interlisp.org).
+We've made great process in sorting out what we have (some dusty corners notwithstanding), but there's quite a bit more work to do.
+Please report problems!

 See [Medley Interlisp Introduction](https://github.com/Interlisp/medley/wiki/Medley-Interlisp-Introduction) for an overview.

-A sub-project is [Interlisp/maiko](https://github.com/Interlisp/maiko) which is the implementation (in C) of the Medley virtual machine.
+A sub-project is [Interlisp/maiko](https://github.com/Interlisp/maiko), which is the implementation (in C) of the Medley virtual machine.

-We've made great process in sorting out what we have (some dusty corners notwithstanding), but there's quite a bit more work to do..

-## Instructions
+## Instructions for Building and Running
-See [Running with Docker](https://github.com/Interlisp/medley/wiki/Running-Medley-Interlisp-with-Docker) for another way.

 ### Setting up X

 Medley Interlisp needs an X-Server to manage its display.
+Most Linux desktops have one.
-Much of the graphics was designed for a low-resolution display, so an X-server that does "pixel doublilng" is best, if you have a 4K display.
-It also presumes you have a 3-button mouse (the scroll-wheel on some mice act as one with some difficulty.)
-See [README-mac.md](./README-mac.md)
+If you have a high-resolution display, note that much of the graphics was designed for a low-resolution display, so an X-server that does "pixel doublilng" is best.
+(E.g., Raspberry Pi does pixel doubling on 4K displayes).
+* It also presumes you have a 3-button mouse (the scroll-wheel on some mice act as one with some difficulty.)
+See [README-mac.md](./README-mac.md) for more info on dealing with that.

 ### Running Medley Interlisp

 The `run-medley` script in this repo sets up some convenient defaults.
 Running Medley can be done by typing:
 ```
 $ cd medley